VitoDaniel/burger/README.md

 🍔🍔🍔
 # Deployment
-This application is delployed at *still in process*
+This application is delployed at *https://bbburger.herokuapp.com/*